juvalen/mb-checker/README.md

 Copy original chrome bookmark file, which may be found in Ubuntu in _~/.config/BraveSoftware/Brave-Browser/Default/Bookmarks_.

 ## Output files
-Script crawls the bookmark file and uses **requests.head** to access the site.
+Script crawls the bookmark file and uses **requests.head** method to access the site.
 It is set a 10" timeout.
 It retrieves the http return code.

-After processing there will be these files in the _data_ subdirectory:
+After processing all these files will be found in the _data_ subdirectory:

 * valid entry list in `OK.url`